Investors Policy

 Address: Selenium Tower B, Plot 31-32, Gachibowli, Financial District, Nanakramguda, Hyderabad – 500 032

-The shareholders can get in touch over the phone by calling their toll free number 1800-309-4001 or at +91-40-6716222 / 79611000 or by e-mailing at einward.ris@kfintech.com
+The shareholders can get in touch over the phone by calling their toll-free number 1800-309-4001 or at +91-40-6716222 / 79611000 or by e-mailing at einward.ris@kfintech.com

 B. Disclosures to Investors

-In accordance with Code of Corporate Disclosure Practices of the Company, only public information shall be provided to the analysts, research persons, large investors like Institutional Investors etc. If the information to be shared with such persons is confidential and not yet public, then the said information shall first be made public by the Company by informing to Stock Exchanges.
+In accordance with Code of Corporate Disclosure Practices of the Company, only public information shall be provided to the analysts, researchers, large investors like Institutional Investors etc. If the information to be shared with such persons is confidential and not yet public, then the said information shall first be made public by the Company by informing to Stock Exchanges.

 In order to ensure that investors get a good understanding of the Company and its strategies, the Company will hold: